Eungella, Queensland: Geography

 The town of Eungella sits at the top of the escarpment of the Clarke Range at 690 m above sea level, falling to an elevation of 200 m in Netherdale to the immediate east.
 The southern branch of Cattle Creek forms on this escarpment and creates the fertile valley to the east, where it becomes a tributary of the Pioneer River in Mirani, which eventually flows into the Coral Sea at Mackay.

 The escarpment and several other parts of the locality are within the Eungella National Park, which extends into the neighbouring localities of Netherdale and Broken River and beyond.
 In the west and south of the locality are parts of the Crediton Forest Reserve which extends into the neighbouring localities of Crediton and Eungella Dam.
 There is also a section of the Crediton State Forest within the locality with another section in Crediton.

 Due to the mountainous terrain and the protected areas, there is limited development of the land in the locality.
-Apart from residential use, the remaining land is used for grazing on native vegetation.
+Apart from residential use, the remaining land use is for grazing on native vegetation.